ncatlab/nlab-content/pages/3/2/6/2/2623/content.md

 Since both terms in $K_{n+1,\lambda}$ are evaluations against the image of $p_{\rho_{n+1}}$, which vanishes on the diagonal, we may consider the distributions $(T_\Lambda \circ \mathcal{Z}_{\leq n, \Lambda})_{n+1}$ and $T_{n+1,\Lambda}$ [[restriction of distributions|restricted]] away from the digonal.
 As in the proof of prop. \ref{RenormalizationIsInductivelyExtensionToDiagonal}
-this allows to choose a [[partition of unity]] $(\chi_I)$ of the complement of the diagonal, in the form (eq:PartitionCausalOfUnityForComplementOfDiagonal).
-By means of this, these expressions may be decomposed, in analogy with the genuine time-ordered products in (eq:TimeOrderedProductsAwayFromDiagonalByInduction), as
+this allows to choose a [[partition of unity]] $(\chi_I)$ of the complement of the diagonal, in the form (eq:PartitionCausalOfUnityForComplementOfDiagonal), such that these expressions may be decomposed, in analogy with the genuine time-ordered products in (eq:TimeOrderedProductsAwayFromDiagonalByInduction), as

 $$